 British Rock Music map

-My original painting of British Rock Music shows some of the artists and bands I love, as well as it’s history and some universal icons.
-I hope it shows some of your favourites!
-The original is watercolour with inks and transfers on paper, size A1.
+An original painting of British Rock Music showing some of the artists and bands I love, as well as history and universal icons.
+Watercolour with inks and transfers on paper, size A1.

 Sgt.
 Pepper turns 50!
 A Pop Art Homage

 This year, 2017, marks the 50th anniversary of the release of the Beatles’ album Sgt Pepper’s Lonely Hearts Club Band.
 My painting of British Rock Music celebrates its kaleidoscopic originality, with a respectful nod to genius British artist Peter Blake.
 It was Blake who designed the cover to that groundbreaking album.
 It’s a visual soundtrack of my life in a Pop Art homage.

 British Rock Music

 The history of British Rock Music is as fascinating and entirely as worthy of study as any other cultural medium, charting the shifts in society from the 1950s onwards.
 In my painting, I’ve illustrated significant factors in its history, such as the import of blues albums from the US, the 1970 Isle of Wight Festival.
 And I’ve shown some of the means of listening to music – the radio, Dansette record players and cassette tapes.